aleshaleksey/fansys23/03-movement-exploration.md

 ___
 ## Environmental hazards.
 (TODO)
 Depending on the nature of an environment being explored, it is possible to encounter various hazards.
 This ranges from weather related hazards like storms, extreme heat and , to terrain dangers such as raging rivers, avalanches and rockfall, to "man"-made dangers such as traps in dungeons.

 ___
-### Inclement Weather Hazards

-#### (TODO: Make a full table of all weather and consequences.)

-Inclement weather has two severities: **Severe** and **Extreme**.
-The following inclement weather types exist.
-Here is a brief overview.
-- **Precipitation.** (Rain, snow, sleet, ash.)
-This can lead to poor visibility, difficult movement due to boggy ground or accumulation, or even collapse of structures (snow, ash).
-- **Wind.** Can damage structures.
-Can knock prone smaller entity and impede movement.
-Dangerous for flying entities.
-Makes ranged attacks difficult.
-- **Temperature.** Very low or high temperatures.
-Being in temperatures an entity is not acclimatised to can quickly lead to exhaustion (hypothermia, hyperthermia, dehydration) or even death.
-It is more difficult to recuperate under these conditions.
-In particular, trying to recuperate in unameliorated camps may require a roll, or be impossible.
-- **Visibility.** Poor visibility is usually caused be caused by extreme precipitation, fog, murky water, cosmic clouds or darkness.
-It is easier to hide, and harder to detect, navigate and aim in poor visibility.
-In zero visibility ranged targeted attacks and those made with reach weapons have a 5/6 miss chance (if you can locate the correct square for your target in the first place!), certain spells cannot be cast.
-In areas of zero (extreme) visibility all entities are considered for all intents and purposes BOTH **blinded** and **invisible**. **NB:** Visibility can refer to senses other than sight in some exotic cases.

-Any given inclement weather phenomenon may cause more than one effect.
-Here are some suggested ratings.
-- **Fog**/**Mist**: Poor/Zero visibility.
-- **Torrential Rain**: Severe precipitation, poor visibility.
-- **Gale**: Severe wind.
-- **Hurricane**: Extreme wind.
-- **Tornado**: Extreme wind, poor visibility.
-- **Typhoon**: Extreme wind, severe precipitation.
-- **Blizzard**: Severe/Extreme temperature (cold), extreme precipitation(snow), severe visibility, severe wind.
-- **Whiteout**: Zero visibility, severe precipitation(snow).
-- **Sand Storm**: Zero visibility, severe/extreme wind, severe/extreme precipitation (sand).
-- **Ashfall**: Severe precipitation (ash), poor visibility.

-Of course groups that operate in exotic settings should not shy away from creating other types of inclement weather using this framework.

-___
 ### Breaking and Entering